conacts/obsidian/math/116 Propositional Logic.md

 ##### Tautology:
-A proposition that is true for all possible combinations of the question
+A proposition that is true for all possible combinations of the question.
+This means that both statements on either side of the equation are logically equivalent

 ##### Contradiction:
 A compound proposition that is false for all possible combinations of the question